The Real-oriented cohomology of infinite stunted projective spaces: Introduction

 Write $b(ER) = F(EC_{2+},i_\ast ER)$ for the Borel $C_2$-spectrum on $ER$ with trivial $C_2$-action.
 This satisfies $\pi_{c+w\sigma}b(ER) = ER^{-c}P_w$, and we shall compute $ER^\ast P_\ast$ using the $x$-Bockstein spectral sequence

-This concludes an investigation we began in \cite{balderrama2021borel}.
+This concludes an investigation we began in \cite{balderrama2021c2}.
 There, we computed the HFPSS $H^\ast(C_2;\pi_\star b(KU_2^\wedge))\Rightarrow\pi_\star b(KO_2^\wedge)$ as a step in our description of the $C_2$-equivariant $K(1)$-local sphere.
 At the time, we were able to put the $E_2$-page into a more general context by computing $H^\ast(C_2;\pi_\star b(E))$ for more general even-periodic Landweber exact spectra $E$, but had no information about possible higher differentials.
-In this paper we carry out the rest of the computation for Real-oriented $E$.
-The same methods apply in certain other related contexts, and in forthcoming work we apply them to $C_2$-equivariant $\TMF_0(3)$.
+In this paper, we carry out the rest of the computation for Real-oriented $E$.
+The results are summarized in \cref{sec:summary} below.

 \begin{rmk} The reader may observe that by restricting to even-periodic spectra, we have ruled out the real Johnson--Wilson theories $ER(n)$ for $n \geq 2$.
 However, any Real Landweber exact $C_2$-spectrum $E\bbR$ is a summand of the even-periodic theory $\bigoplus_{n\in\bbZ}\Sigma^{n(1+\sigma)}E\bbR$, so no real information has been lost.
 A more subtle point is that implicit in the definition of Real Landweber exactness is the assumption that $E\bbR$ is a ring up to homotopy, and it is not known whether $E\bbR(n)$ always satisfies this.
 However, the partial multiplicative structure given in \cite{kitchloolormanwilson2018multiplicative} is sufficient for our computation to apply to $2$-periodic $ER(n)$-theory. \tqed \end{rmk}